 - 1 large Hard-boiled egg, finely chopped

 - Prep-Chop the almonds in a food processor until finely ground.
 Transfer to a small bowl.
 Chop onion, garlic and parsley in processor.
-Julienned ham and add to onions.
+Julienne ham and add to onion mixture.
 Cut chicken breasts halves in half and separate thighs from drumsticks.

 - Sear-In a large casserole, heat olive oil over high heat and add chicken pieces.
 Sear to golden brown on both sides.

 - Cook Sauce – Lower heat to medium and drain off all but 1 tbsp oil .
 Scrape onion mixture into pan with chicken.
 Cook until onion is wilted.
 Stir in sherry, broth, nutmeg, saffron, bay leaf, salt and pepper.
 Simmer 10 minutes uncovered.
-Remove chicken, ham, and bay leaf to a heated platter.
+Discard bay leaf and transfer chicken and hamto a warm serving platter.
 Preheat oven to 350°F (177°C).

 - Puree Sauce – Pour remaining contents of casserole into food processor bowl, add crushed almonds and blend until smooth.